cclauss/Pythonista-and-Working-Copy/README.md

 ## Working Copy --> Pythonista
 ### Note: Working Copy has recently made changes that might make much of this unnecessary!
-### Please try to share a file or repo from Working Copy to Pythonista and you will get an "Install a Workflow" message
+### Please try to share a file or repo from Working Copy to Pythonista (or Editorial) and you will get an "Install a Workflow" message...

 [Appex script](http://omz-software.com/pythonista/docs/ios/appex.html) that enables Pythonista to download a git repo, file, or folder from a share sheet from the Working Copy app